 {% endif %}

-This method gives you greater control, allowing you to display different default content or structure based on different null value situations.
+This method gives you greater control, and you can display different default content or structure according to different null value situations.

-Q2: If I don't want to display any default text but instead hide the blank area completely (for example, an emptydivlabel), what should I do?
+Q2: If I don't want to display any default text but instead completely hide the blank area (such as an emptydivlabel), what should I do?

-A2: If you want to not render the area at all when the variable is empty instead of displaying default text, the best method is to useifLogical judgment.
-Only when the variable has a value, will the HTML structure it is located in be rendered.
+A2: The best way to ensure that a section does not render at all when a variable is empty instead of displaying default text is to useifLogical judgment.
+The HTML structure is rendered only when the variable has a value.
 For example:

 {% if product.description %}